 Israel National Trail – Third Edition (2016) (Hike the Land of Israel)

 If you are planning to hike the INT, we recommend that you look at this book.
-The guide includes 55 topographical maps (1:50,000), 7 road maps (1:250,000), and description and maps (1:15,000) of the Jerusalem Trail – All you need in order to plan & walk the trail.
+The guide includes 55 topographical maps (1:50,000), 7 road maps (1:250,000), and descriptions and maps (1:15,000) of the Jerusalem Trail – All you need in order to plan & walk the trail.

 All the maps are in English.
 It contains also a description of the hike in both southbound and northbound directions (northbound from Eilat to Tel Aviv.)

-Saar’s guide book is a must-have if you are planning to hike the trail.
+Saar’s guidebook is a must-have if you are planning to hike the trail.
 Besides excellent planning and logistics information, you will use the book on a daily basis as you walk the trail!

 For every day’s hike, the book provides clear instructions with additional historical & geographical background.